 The best way to display designs together and see how they adapt to different screen resolutions is to use the ‘Preview’ feature.
 The preview button is placed above your breakpoint tabs.

 In the preview mode, you can switch between different resolutions manually – just click the drop down near the sitemap at the right top corner of the preview.
-You can also enable ‘Auto set breakpoints’ mode to simulate how your design adapts to different browser sizes.
+The ‘Auto set breakpoints’ mode is enabled by default and it helps to simulate how your design adapts to different browser sizes.